 I’m overwhelmed by the amazing response to Piper’s story.
 Thank you for commenting and sharing your stories with me over the past eighteen months.
 It’s truly been a blessing to read emails and comments about the difference real food is making in so many children.

 Today, Piper is an energetic five year-old boy who loves to talk and share stories!!
-He loves playing soccer, video games and Legos.
+He loves playing soccer and Legos.
 He still consumes a nutrient-rich diet.
-Piper’s favorite foods are: steak, hard-boiled eggs, and the Hulkbuster Smoothie.
+Piper’s favorite foods are: steak, hard-boiled eggs, lentils, chicken, broccoli, and the Hulkbuster Smoothie.